 Every day, Julie Mack makes decisions about how to feed the 6,700 students enrolled in the Centennial School District in Gresham, Oregon.
 Her choices — and the choices of school districts everywhere — are often limited by tight budgets, lack of infrastructure, strict national meal standards, and sometimes, picky customers.
-But for the past two years, things have been looking brighter and tasting better.
+But for the past few years, things have been looking brighter and tasting better.

 Julie has brought more local foods into the cafeteria to expand food choices and help support local food producers, thanks in part to a $4.5 million state-funded farm to school grant program.

 Ecotrust made the economic and public health case that helped establish that grant program.
 We also co-founded a vibrant statewide network of over 400 schools, farmers, businesses, state agencies, and other partners to build community around Oregon’s farm to school programs.

 And we work directly with Julie, among many others, to help school districts build partnerships with small and mid-sized food producers to transform their menus.

 “We see school lunch as the gateway to critical changes in our food system.”

 We take this multi-tiered approach — from local and state to regional and national — because we believe it creates the most far-reaching and long-lasting impacts.
-As the eight-state Western Regional Lead for the National Farm to School Network, we share what we learn from school districts, farmers, and legislators with our partners across the region and the country.
+We share what we learn from school districts, farmers, and legislators with our partners across the region and the country.
 As we learn from each other, we accelerate the rate of positive change.

 In fact, we see school lunch as the gateway to critical changes in our food system, writ large.